 Check for Wind Damage

 Hurricanes can bring winds that surpass 150 mph, which is more than strong enough to knock over trees, and fences and cause damage to roofs.
-Taking time to inspect your home visually can help you identify these types of wind damage and more.
+Taking time to visually inspect your home from the ground can help you identify these types of wind damage and more.
 We explain exactly what to look for after wind damage in an earlier blog that will give you a better understanding of how to inspect your home.
 As you walk around your property, the type of damage you’re looking for will vary based on the type of roof you have.
 Different roofs and types of shingles won’t show damage in the same way, so it’s important to understand what you’re looking for.

 Make Temporary Fixes if Necessary